chevereto/vps/README.md

 bash <(curl -s https://raw.githubusercontent.com/chevereto/vps/4.0/ubuntu/22.04/prepare.sh)
 ```

+## Common

 ### New

-The `common/new.sh` script downloads Chevereto and its dependencies.
+The [`new.sh`](common/new.sh) script downloads Chevereto and its dependencies.
 It configures Apache HTTP Web server, MySQL, cron and it prepares Chevereto for [HTTP setup](https://v4-docs.chevereto.com/application/installing/installation.html#http-setup).

 This is intended to brand new installations and it should run after [prepare](#prepare) as it assumes that the system stack is ready.